chaos-mesh/website/docs/simulate-gcp-chaos.md

 ### A `node-reset` configuration example

-1. Write the experiment configuration to the `gcpchaos-node-reset.yaml`, as shown below:
+1. Write the experiment configuration to the `gcpchaos-node-reset.yaml` file, as shown below:

    ```yaml
    apiVersion: chaos-mesh.org/v1alpha1